Try out these 7 ways to use vitamin E oil on the skin for healthier, glowing, and supple skin.

 Vitamin E oil is one of the best types of oil to use for skin care.
-The benefits of vitamin E oil has been lauded by skin care experts, and it is an active ingredient in many skin care products.
+The benefits of vitamin E oil have been lauded by skin care experts, and it is an active ingredient in many skin care products.

 It’s heavy and thick, which may be problematic for skin prone to breakouts.
 However, the benefits for skin can’t be denied and it should be part of everyone’s skincare arsenal.

 Related Content: Nourish, Soften and Enhance Your Hair with Vitamin E Oil

 7 Best Ways to Use Vitamin E Oil on Skin

 1. Treats Calluses & Corns With Vitamin E Oil

 Mix it with castor oil for a DIY treatment for calluses and corns.
 Read 2 Homemade Recipes to Treat Calluses & Corns with Castor Oil & Vitamin E Oil.